 Can a Baby’s Flat Head Syndrome Be Corrected?

-Yes, this flat head syndrome can easily be corrected earlier using helmet therapy (cranial helmets) or different exercises.
+Yes, this flat head syndrome can easily be corrected earlier using helmet therapy (cranial helmets) for babies or different exercises.
 If the head shape is poorly shaped (moderate to severe), your child may undergo minor or major surgery.
-After surgery with cranial helmets, the child will get the actual shape again.
-Helmet therapy works best when the child is getting up to 12 weeks.
+After surgery with newborn head shaper, the child will get the actual shape again. baby flat head helmet therapy works best when the child is getting up to 12 weeks.

 “It is preferred that helmet therapy be begun before the child is one year old to attain the best outcome.
 Let us assist you in this and help your child have a healthy and solid head for a great future.”

-How effective is helmet therapy and is treatment really needed?
+How effective is baby flat head helmet therapy and is treatment really needed?

 They function by applying some pressure onto the specific key areas while stimulating growth in sections that have become flattened.
 Ideally, early childhood intervention is effective if it starts before the child reaches six months.
-Properly monitoring and using appropriate cranial helmets will make your baby healthy and have normal head development.
+Properly monitoring and using the appropriate baby newborn head shaper will make your baby healthy and have normal head development.

-What Is the Best Helmet Therapy for Infants in India?
+What Is the Best Helmet Therapy for Babies in India?

 At KARE Prosthetic & Orthotics, we specialize in providing custom-made, lightweight, and comfortable cranial helmets designed to correct head shape safely and effectively.
 Using advanced 3D scanning and precision fitting, our expert team ensures that every helmet is tailored for the best results.
 With years of experience in prosthetic and orthotic care in India, we are committed to helping your baby grow with confidence.